SiegeLord/xfbuild/Readme.md

 =======

 This is a minimal port of the xfbuild utility (originally made by h3r3tic) to D2.
-The original repository can be found here: https://bitbucket.org/h3r3tic/xfbuild/
+The original repository and more documentation can be found here: https://bitbucket.org/h3r3tic/xfbuild/wiki/Home

 Building
 -------